Pulgasari/element.js/README.md

 ### Shorthands

-If the second parameter is only a string you get some shorthand logic different tags.
+If the second parameter is only a string you get some shorthand logic for different tags.

 ```JS
 element('img#logo.logo', 'logo.png');